shankarnagj/AI-Engineering/llms-from-scratch/02_embeddings/README.md

-This becomes the model’s input — not raw tokens.
+This vector matrix is what actually enters the Transformer model.

 ---